opensensor.space

 Platform Benefits

-• Infinitely scalable - Object storage scales from single sensors to millions
+• Scalable - Object storage scales from single sensors to millions

-• Resilient - Offline-first architecture with automatic sync when connectivity returns
+• Resilient - Offline-first with automatic sync when connectivity returns

 • Open - Standard formats (Parquet, S3) accessible to any analytics tool